Serekay/Request_Pluginjellyfin-requests-bridge/README.md

 ## Features

 - Jellyseerr embedded as an overlay within Jellyfin
-- "Discover" button in the navigation bar and sidebar
+- "Discover" button in the navigation bar and sidebar, working on Desktop & Mobile
-- API endpoint for external integrations (e.g., Android TV apps)
+- Full Jellyseerr integration in the Android TV Jellyfin app with this plugin.
+   - get it from: 🔗 GitHub: https://github.com/Serekay/jellyfin-jellyserr-tv
 - Automatic UI injection on plugin startup

 ## Installation